 Glossary Definitions and Responsibilities Incident An occurrence or set of circumstances that causes, or threatens to cause, material harm to the environment, community or many member of the community, being actual or potential hard to the health and safety of human beings or to threatened species, endangered ecological communities or ecosystems that is not trivial Inspection and Test Plan Inspection and test plans prepared and implemented by the Contractor in accordance with the requirements in AS/NZS ISO 9001 Quality Management systems - Requirements.
 Interface Contractors Any contractor, consultant, artist, tradesperson or other person engaged by Sydney Metro that is carrying out ,or that will carry out Interface Work including: TSE Contractor TSOM Contactors The Operator LW Contractor ETS Contractor Interface Work Any activities undertaken by an Interface Contractor which interface with or affect, or are affected by, the Contractor's Activities, the Project Works or the Temporary Works.
 Non-Compliance Failure to comply with the requirements of the Project Approval or any applicable license, permit or legal requirements.
-Non-Conformance Failure to conform to the requirements of project system documentation including this CEMP or supporting documentation POEO Act Protection of the Environment Operations Act 1997 (NSW) Relevant Council City of Sydney Secretary Secretary of the NSW Department of Planning and Environment or nominee, Sensitive receiver Includes residences, educational institutions (including preschools, school, universities, TAFE colleges), health care facilities (including nursing homes, hospitals), religious facilities (including churches), child care centres, passive recreation areas (including outdoor grounds used for teaching), active recreation area (including parks and sports grounds).
-Receivers that may be considered to be sensitive include commercial remises (including film and television studios, research facilities, entertainment spaces, temporary accommodation such as caravan parks and camping ground, restaurants, offices premises, and retail spaces and industrial premises, and others identified by the Secretary.
+Non-Conformance Failure to conform to the requirements of project system documentation including this CEMP or supporting documentation POEO Act Protection of the Environment Operations Act 1997 (NSW) Relevant Council City of Sydney Secretary Secretary of the NSW Department of Planning and Environment or nominee, Sensitive receiver Includes residences, educational institutions (including preschools, school, universities, TAFE colleges), health care facilities (including nursing homes, hospitals), religious facilities (including churches), child care centres, passive recreation areas (including outdoor grounds used for teaching), active recreation area (including parks and sports grounds). television studios, research facilities, entertainment spaces, temporary accommodation such as caravan parks and camping ground, restaurants, offices premises, and retail spaces and industrial premises, and others identified by the Secretary.
 Staging Report Sydney Metro City & Southwest Chatswood to Sydenham - Staging Report V7 Unexpected heritage Finds A potential heritage item discovered unexpectedly (usually during construction) having the same meaning as in the CSSI Sydney Metro City & Southwest Chatswood to Sydenham Conditions of Approval (SSI 7400)

 1. Introduction 5

 1.1 CEMP Scope 5

-1.1.1 Site Location and Context
+1.1.1 Site Location and Context 5

 1.1.2 Project Scope

-4.0 1.1.3 Project Plans
+1.1.3 Project Plans

-1.2 Construction Activities.
+1.2 Construction Activities

 1.2.1 Detail Construction Activities

-1.2.2 Plant and Equipment
+1.2.2 Plant and Equipment1.2.3 Site Compounds

 1.2.4 Summary Construction Activities with Key Environmental Risks

 1.2.5 Timing and Scheduling

 1.2.6 Construction Hours

 1.2.7 24 Hour Construction

-1.3 1.2.8 Interface Contractors
+4.0 1.2.8 Interface Contractors

-CEMP Purpose
+1.3

 1.4 CEMP Context

-1.5 1.6 CEMF Application
+1.5 CEMF Application

+1.6 Planning Approvals

-1.0 1.6.1 Consistency Assessments
+1.6.1 Consistency Assessments

-1.6.2 Planning Modifications
+1.7 1.6.2 Planning Modifications

-1.7 Head Contract Specification compliance
+Head Contract Specification compliance

 1.8 Environmental Policy

 1.9 Environmental Objectives

 CEMP Objectives and Key Performance Targets

-Distribution and Document Control
+1.11

 1.11.1 General

 1.11.2 CEMP Reviews and Re-issue

 2. Legislative and Other Requirements 21

-2.1 Key Legislative and Regulatory Requirements
+2.1 Key Legislative and Regulatory Requirements 21

-2.2 Environment Protection Licences
+2.2 Environment Protection Licences 24

 2.3 Standards and Guidelines

 2.3.1 Standards

-2.3.2 Guidelines
+2.3.2 Guidelines 24

 3. Environmental Risk Assessment 26

-3.1 Environmental Work Method Statement 26
+3.1 Environmental Work Method Statement

 4. Environmental Management Requirements 28

-4.1 Environmental Control Maps 28
+4.1 Environmental Control Maps